laurentc2/SKY130_for_KLayout/README.md

 # SKY130_for_KLayout

-## KLayout technology files for Skywater SKY130
+## KLayout (version 0.27 or higher) technology files for Skywater SKY130

  * SKY130.lyt   : technology and connections description
  * SKY130.lyp   : layers color and shape description